plasmatech8/supabase-practice/03_docs_todo_app_plus_workflow/README.md

 > It is worth noting that most settings are located under `config.toml` and are not
 > available in the studio UI. (e.g. auth settings, storage, etc)
-> TODO: write a section about the configuration of other settings not related to the database

 ### Managing Local Database Migrations